-Can you get virus by watching YouTube?
+Can you get a virus by watching YouTube?

-Depends on how you use the site.
+It depends on how you use the site.
 YouTube videos as such are not dangerous.
 But then, few aspects of YouTube are beyond its control – malvertising and in-video programming.
 Video programming is available to users who have a good number of subscribers.
 That reduces the scope of being infected.
 But it may be dangerous if you click on those videos overlaying on the main videos.

 It is the same with advertisements.
 They are active elements, so your computer is vulnerable unless you make it a point not to click advertisements.
 So the answer is that YouTube videos are not dangerous as long as you take care while interacting with the active content overlaying the main video.
 The scope of acquiring a virus from YouTube is low, but still, it is there – and it is the same for any other website for that matter!

-It again depends on upon what you are trying to do.
+It again depends on what you are trying to do.
 If you are simply uploading files and not clicking any links, you are safe.
 Ads against content could be malicious.
 Links can be URLs that try phishing.
 If you download an image and open it without scanning for malware, it gets dangerous.
-The Windows SmartScreen usually does a good job at protecting users from web-based threats.
+The Windows SmartScreen usually does a good job of protecting users from web-based threats.

 In short, there is the possibility of socially engineered malware lurking everywhere on the Internet.
 You need to be on guard.
 Gone are the days when a virus was delivered via .exe files; now they can carry any file extension and can even be embedded in image files.

-So you see the most important precautions you need to take, is to download only trusted software from their official sources, be very careful during its installation and opt out of 3rd party offers, scan any USB or drive which you connect to your device, be very careful before you click on any web links and take precautions before downloading email attachments.
+So you see the most important precautions you need to take, is to download only trusted software from their official sources, be very careful during its installation and opt-out of 3rd party offers, scan any USB or drive which you connect to your device, be very careful before you click on any web links and take precautions before downloading email attachments.

 You might want to also read about the evolution of malware and how it all began!